netdata/netdata/claim/README.md

 - `NETDATA_CLAIM_ROOMS`
 - `NETDATA_CLAIM_PROXY`

-If the token and URL are specified in their corresponding variables _and_ the container is not already claimed, it will use these values to attempt to claim the container, automatically adding the node to the specified rooms.
-If a proxy is specified, it will be used for the claiming process and for connecting to the cloud.
+If the token and URL are specified in their corresponding variables _and_ the container is not already claimed, it will use these values to attempt to claim the container, automatically adding the node to the specified War Rooms.
+If a proxy is specified, it will be used for the claiming process and for connecting to Netdata Cloud.

 These variables can be specified using any mechanism supported by your container tooling for setting environment variables inside containers.
 For example, when creating a new Netdata continer using `docker run`, the following